SimpleDataLabsInc/prophecy-docs/docs/low-code-jobs/databricks-jobs.md

 ![Script Component](img/databricks-jobs-script-config.png)

-Settings for script component can be inherited from overall job configuration or can be set inside the component itself.
+Settings for script component can be inherited from overall Job configuration or can be set inside the component itself.

 ### Visual == Code

-The visual graph created on the jobs page is automatically converted to code (JSON) behind the scenes, which is passed to Databricks j
+The visual graph created on the jobs page is automatically converted to code (JSON) behind the scenes.

 ![Code View](img/databricks-jobs-code-view.png)